hepapi/knowledge-hub/docs/k8s-storage/nfs-install.md

 172.31.20.138 k8s-ankara-nfs01
 ```

-Then we install the necessary applications for our NFS structure.
+Then we install the necessary applications for our NFS structure.(`nfs`)

 ```yaml
 sudo apt-get update
 sudo apt-get install -y nfs-kernel-server
 ```

-Let's create a directory on our server to store files.
+Let's create a directory on our server to store files.(`nfs`)
 ```yaml
 sudo mkdir /k8s-data && sudo mkdir /k8s-data/ankara-data
 sudo chmod 1777 /k8s-data/ankara-data
 touch /k8s-data/ankara-data/ankara-cluster.txt
 ```
 We need to edit the NFS server file for the directory we just created.
-At this stage, we will share the directory with all our nodes.
+At this stage, we will share the directory with all our nodes.(`nfs`)
 ```yaml
 sudo nano /etc/exports
 ```

-After opening, add the following values at the end.
+After opening, add the following values at the end.(`nfs`)
 ```yaml
 # /etc/exports: the access control list for filesystems which may be exported
 #               to NFS clients.
 See exports(5).